Jones Around The World

 2 Days in New Orleans

-• The Roosevelt Hotel | Waldorf Astoria (LUXURY): With its elegant rooms and wondrous lobby, the Roosevelt Hotel is a favorite among New Orleans visitors!
-I made my way here to grab a couple of mouth-watering cocktails at the famous Sazerac Bar, and was left completely in awe while walking along its gleaming marble floors underneath decadent crystal chandeliers.
-It’s also equipped with a beautiful rooftop pool, exclusive Waldorf Astoria spa, and the award-winning rustic Italian Domenica Restaurant.
-While it’s not technically in the French Quarter, it is just a couple of minute’s walk away from the iconic Canal St. When I make my return to New Orleans, this is definitely where I want to stay.
-Read Reviews & Check Availability
+• The Roosevelt Hotel | Waldorf Astoria (LUXURY): With its elegant interiors and jaw-dropping lobby, the Roosevelt Hotel is a favorite among New Orleans visitors.
+I made my way here to grab a couple of mouth-watering cocktails at the famous Sazerac Bar.
+I was left in awe while walking along its gleaming marble floors underneath decadent crystal chandeliers.
+It’s also equipped with a beautiful rooftop pool, the exclusive Waldorf Astoria spa, and the award-winning rustic Italian Domenica Restaurant.
+While it’s not technically in the French Quarter, it is just a couple of minutes walk away from the iconic Canal Street.

 2 Days in New Orleans Itinerary